 Baden 9 Kreuzer Error – $1,545,000

 This is the famous Baden 9 Kreuzer error.
-Because there are only an estimated four copies of this stamp left in the world, it has been valued at $1,545,000.
+Because only an estimated four copies of this stamp are left worldwide, it has been valued at $1,545,000.

-The error that made them so valuable was a mixup during stamp printing, where the sixth and ninth plate numbers.
+The error that made them so valuable was a mixup during stamp printing, where the sixth and ninth plate numbers were.
 These stamps were printed green instead of pink.

 So how could a simple error make it so valuable?

-While there is predicted to be a block of unused stamps out there, there are also the 12 vintage stamps at the Heinrich Koehler’s auction as a part of the Erivian Collection in June 2019.
+While there is predicted to be a block of unused stamps out there, the best philatelic knows there are also the 12 vintage stamps at Heinrich Koehler’s auction as a part of the Erivian Collection in June 2019.

 The 1800s offered a lot for German stamp collectors, and the 1900s to 2000s saw no difference.

-In 1947 the Deutsche Bundespost became the second-largest federal employee of its time period.
+In 1947 the Deutsche Bundespost became the second-largest federal employee of its time.
 It was a state-run post service selling many of the stamps we will come to know.

-However, there are still a few important stamps that occurred before that inception.
+However, a few essential stamps still occurred before that inception.

-They also remained stable during both the German Empire and the Weimar Republic political periods.
+They also remained stable during the German Empire and the Weimar Republic political periods.

 Three Stages of The German Empire Stamps

-The first design was the Reichspost but would soon change to Deutsches Reich in 1902.
-Aside from the obvious lettering on the bottom, the stamp would also change color from red to yellowish-brown.
+The first design was the Reichspost, but it would soon change to Deutsches Reich in 1902.
+Aside from the obvious lettering on the bottom, the stamp would change from red to yellowish-brown.
 The numerals also featured a three instead of a ten.

 The Deutsches Reich in 1920 had a 2-mark stamp featuring a quatrefoil watermark, making it an incredibly rare stamp.
 It’s now valued at $65,500.